Home » Middle East » Iraq Google Maps & Wiki

 Your virtual Sightseeing in Iraq, Middle East starts here on this map & Wiki page.

-This virtual map shows Iraq, located in Middle East, bordering the Persian Gulf, between Iran and Kuwait with its cities, towns, highways, main roads, streets, Street Views and terrain maps regularly updated by Google.
+This virtual map shows Iraq, located in the Middle East, bordering the Persian Gulf, between Iran and Kuwait, with its cities, towns, highways, main roads, streets, Street Views, and terrain maps regularly updated by Google.

 Hint: Have a look at the Street view in Iraq, IQ.
-All you have to do is to drag and pull the little yellow man (Pegman) on the Google map above the desired location in Iraq.
-After that whenever it is available (currently more than 50 countries provided by Google around the word), blue stripes will appear to show the photos and details from Google’s regularly updated data image base.
+All you have to do is drag and pull the little yellow man (Pegman) on the Google map above the desired location in Iraq.
+After that, whenever it is available (currently more than 50 countries provided by Google around the world), blue stripes will appear to show the photos and details from Google’s regularly updated database.

-The map of Iraq, Middle East is free, but for informational use only.
-No representation made or warranty given as to any map or its content by Search Driving Directions.com.
+The map of Iraq and the Middle East is free but for informational use only.
+No representation or warranty has been made as to any map or its content by Search Driving Directions.com.
 User assumes all risk of use of this Iraq Google map and fast facts/wiki page.

 Top of page